 - providing as many free program opportunities as possible for children and youth in Hamilton

-The application period for student employee participation in Focus on Youth 2016 is now closed If you have questions or concerns regarding an application, please contact us at firstname.lastname@example.org or 905.527.5092 ext 2364.
+The application for Focus on Youth student employment is now closed.
+If you have questions or concerns regarding an application, please contact us at firstname.lastname@example.org or 905.527.5092, x.
+2364.

 Student Employee Qualifications: